How to Install a Thermostat

 Installing a programmable thermostat is a small job that can have a big impact on your monthly heating and cooling bills.

-According to the Department of Energy, installing a programmable thermostat can help you save between 5% and 15% on your monthly heating and cooling bills.
-The work takes less than an hour, and with many models available for less than $25, you can recoup the initial expenditure after only one season of use.
+According to the U.S. Department of Energy, using a programmable thermostat can help you save about 10 percent on your monthly heating and cooling bills.
+The thermostat installation takes less than an hour, and with many models available for under $25, you can usually recoup the initial expenditure after only one season of use.

-Turn the breaker off to your furnace and air conditioning system.
+Turn off the breaker to your furnace and air conditioning system.
 Take the cover off your old thermostat.
-(Most pop off with slight pressure, but some covers must be unscrewed.)
+Most covers pop off with slight pressure, but some covers must be unscrewed.
 Next, remove the screw holding your old thermostat to the wall.
 Carefully pull out your old thermostat, but leave its wires connected for now.